GeertLitjens/academic-kickstart/content/cv/skills.md

   icon = "images"
   icon_pack = "fas"
-  name = "Medical Image Analysis" description = "I have been working on impage processing tools for over a decade and have applied, among others, image registration, filtering, and morphological image processing in different projects."
+  name = "Medical Image Analysis" description = "I have been working on image processing tools for over a decade and have applied, among others, image registration, filtering, and morphological image processing in different projects."

 [[feature]]
   icon = "language"